11 essential types of content writing for a successful business

 According to a study, 97% of US consumers check online reviews before making a purchase.

-So customer reviews, testimonials, and recommendations are also an important part of your sales and marketing strategy, though this type of content writing is not always 100% in your control.
+So, customer reviews, testimonials, and recommendations are also an important part of your sales and marketing strategy.
+Though, this type of content writing is not always 100% in your control.

 Having a stellar reputation is a significant advantage.
 Hearing honest feedback from current clients is often the main source of trustworthy information for potential clients.

+It gives them a preview of what it would be like to become your customer.
 Needless to say, you should have a system in place to collect and showcase testimonials from customers on your website.

-So how do you go about getting positive testimonials?
-If you have ensured the best experience for your customers, many times all it takes is just asking them.
+So, how do you go about getting positive testimonials?
+If you have ensured the best experience for your customers, many times, all it takes is just asking them.

 It’s also important to solidify your ask by offering incentives and making the process as easy to follow as possible.
 Don’t make them jump through any hoops or technical mumbo jumbo just to leave feedback.

-You can contact them with questions by email/phone, or send them to a third-party review site like G2, Capterra, or Glassdoor.
+You can contact them with questions by email/phone, or send them to a third party review site like G2, Capterra, or Glassdoor.

 Timing is another important factor for this type of web content.
 You should ask for a review or testimonial when the memory of your product or service is still fresh in their minds.
 Not after the fact.